daiwenyong/LeetCode/README.md

-# a LeetCode a day
+# a leetCode a day